gaioguys/GAIO.jl/docs/src/algorithms.md

 ```julia
 boxset_new = g(boxset_new)
 ```
-Note: Mapping only the newly aquired boxes from the previous step saves memory and computation time since we already computed the images of the old boxes in previous steps and thus those boximages are already part of the collector `boxset`.
+Note: Mapping only the newly acquired boxes from the previous step saves memory and computation time since we already computed the images of the old boxes in previous steps and thus those boximages are already part of the collector `boxset`.
 Now we need to update `boxset_new` and `boxset`.
-As mentioned prior, we only want to consider boxes in each iteration step, that have not been 'hit' under `g` by any boxes we aquired in a previous iteration step, because that would mean that this box image already is part of our box collection.
+As mentioned prior, we only want to consider boxes in each iteration step, that have not been 'hit' under `g` by any boxes we acquired in a previous iteration step, because that would mean that this box image already is part of our box collection.
 To differ between truly new boxes and boxes we already added, we take the setdifference between the images of boxes `boxset_new` and the whole boxcollection `boxset`:
 ```julia
 setdiff!(boxset_new, boxset)
 ```